 The murals and faux finish work is very labor intensive and physically demanding.
 It's not "I want to stand and paint that pretty picture."
 Exercise, strengthen and take care of yourself.
 It's not for the weak.

 A. Truely Artistic, My years of mechanical drafting and very mechanical nature enables me to be a very good 3D artist, creating very realistic Trompe l'oeil effect artwork.

 Ability to listen to, understand and create exactly what the client wants.

 Work with children, seniors and make them enjoy what they are doing.

 Q. What are you currently working on improving?

-A. Getting better at pencil portraits.
-Watercolor painting.
+A. Portraits, Manga Art, Watercolor painting.
 More detailed portfolio for facepainting (I have a HUGE portfolio, but it can get bigger) Being a better teacher of my crafts.